anthonyjoeseph/fancy-todo-mvc/article-backups/shouldredux.md

 `rxjs` is powerful because `Observable` has [many combinators and operations](https://www.learnrxjs.io/learn-rxjs/operators)

 A quick note: like `Promise`, `Observable` models unchecked exceptions with optional error handling.
-If these concepts is unfamiliar, check out my series called 'Why is TaskEither Like that?'.
+If these concepts are unfamiliar, check out my article [Either vs Exception Handling](https://dev.to/anthonyjoeseph/either-vs-exception-handling-3jmg).
 I recommend using an `Either` type to model errors with more type safety. `fp-ts-rxjs` provides a great type alias called [`ObservableEither`](https://github.com/gcanti/fp-ts-rxjs/blob/master/test/ObservableEither.ts) that's similar to `TaskEither` for this purpose.

 # Ok so what's redux-observable agian?